sfc-gh-mwies/rogers-hol-202406/01 - Snowflake Fundamentals/README.md

 Going back to the lab's example, our company's analytics team wants to evaluate the performance of CPG companies through the lens of their reported metrics in SEC filings.
 To do this, in this section, we will:

-- Load SEC filing data in semi-structured JSON format held in a public S3 bucket.
+- Load SEC filing data in semi-structured JSON format.
 - Create a view and query the JSON data using SQL dot notation.

 The JSON data consists of SEC filings provided by *Cybersyn*, detailing the historical performance of consumer-packaged goods companies from 2019-2023.
-It is also staged on AWS S3.
 If viewed in a text editor, the raw JSON in the GZ files looks like:

 ![raw JSON sample](https://github.com/Snowflake-Labs/sfquickstarts/blob/master/site/sfguides/src/getting_started_with_snowflake/assets/7SemiStruct_1_1.png?raw=true)